minetest/minetest/doc/lua_api.md

 Returns a table mapping requested generation notification types to arrays of positions at which the corresponding generated structures are located within the current chunk.

-To enable the capture of positions of interest to be recorded call `minetest.set_gen_notify()` first.
+For this to contain anything you need to announce your interest in a specific field by calling `minetest.set_gen_notify()` *before* map generation happens.

 Possible fields of the returned table are: